-The ICL Leadership Intensive is led by Lift360 Executive Director Jan Kearce, with guest leaders: Gary Stern, Carol Martin, and Outward Bound staff.
+The 25th class of the Leadership Intensive will be led by facilitator Laura Moorehead with guest leaders: Gary Stern, Carol Martin, and Outward Bound staff.
 This team of coaches, facilitators, and consultants teaches collaborative leadership, problem solving techniques, and complex change leadership.
 Graduates finish the program with new and highly relevant skills that advance their ability to effectively and significantly lead change in their organization and their communities.
-By increasing participants’ capacities as leaders and creating a network of skilled leaders, the Lift360 ICL Leadership Intensive strengthens our communities and the fabric of our region.
+By increasing participants’ capacities as leaders and creating a network of skilled leaders, the Lift360 Leadership Intensive strengthens our communities and the fabric of our region.

-Program Information Packet — includes session dates and times, tuition information, and more
+Includes session dates and times, curriculum outline, tuition information, and more

 We do not require that you are nominated in order to apply.

 Learn more about Lift360’s AL CURRAN LEADERSHIP INTENSIVE SCHOLARSHIP FUND.
 Established by Woodard & Curran in Autumn 2014, this fund awards partial scholarships to municipal leaders.
-To learn more or apply for scholarship, please contact Jan Kearce or call 207-699-4493.
+To learn more or apply for scholarship, please contact Gretchen Williams or call 207-699-4490.

 Ali Al Mshakheel, MLC/ Portland Public Schools

 Steve Alpren, Unum

 Donna Betts, Family Hope

 Jan DiMauro, YMCA of Southern Maine

 Valerie Giguere, Underwood Engineers, Inc.